BastionDevs/unPlugged/solutions.md

 - **Proxying Tutorials:** Learn how to set up proxies on your iPad to bypass network restrictions and enhance your browsing experience.
 Our tutorials provide detailed instructions for various proxy configurations.

-- **Techniques for Bypassing Restrictions:** Explore advanced techniques that allow you to circumvent limitations imposed by educational institutions or organizations, giving you more freedom in using your device.
+- **Advanced Techniques:** Further explore other techniques that allow you to go around limitations set by organizations, granting you more freedom in using the issued device.

 ---